conneroisu/cpre281-finalproj/README.md

   end
 endmodule
 ```

-The given Verilog code represents a test-bench module for the single-cycle MIPS processor.
+The given Verilog code represents my test-bench module that was used for testing the single-cycle MIPS processor, `mips.v`.

-1. The test-bench module is named `mips_tb`, and it operates on a timescale of 1ns/1ps.
+1. The test-bench module is named `mips_tb` (titled `mips_tb.v`), and it operates on a timescale of 1ns/1ps.

 2. The module declares two reg variables:
    - `clk`: Represents the clock signal for the processor.